monsieurbiz/SyliusAdvancedShippingPlugin/DEVELOPMENT.md

 You just have to run `make install` on the root of the project and go to http://127.0.0.1:8080 when installation is done.

+## Update application's JS

+Run `yarn install` to install dependencies.

+Run `yarn run watch` while coding.

+Run `yarn run build` to compile like in production mode after you ended your changes.